axios/axios/README.md

   // `headers` are custom headers to be sent
   headers: {'X-Requested-With': 'XMLHttpRequest'},

+  // `resources` are the REST resources specified in URL
+  // Must be a plain object
+  resources: {
+    contactId: 'foo'
+  }

   // `params` are the URL parameters to be sent with the request
   // Must be a plain object or a URLSearchParams object